hv15/sshprint/README.md

 In order to use the script, you need to have [ZSH](http://www.zsh.org/) and an SSH client (e.g. OpenSSH `ssh`).
 Additionally, the remote server needs to have the `lpr` and `lpstat` programs installed and access to at least one printer.

+### Installation

+As with any script, place it somewhere within your `$PATH` and make sure that it is executable.

+For those running on ArchLinux, I've created a PKGBUILD script which you can use to generate the package, or if you use `yaourt`/`pacaur`, you can get the package straight from the [AUR](https://aur.archlinux.org/packages/sshprint/).

 ### Config